-There are two of us, Ginger Scoggin, PhD, DNP, ANP-C (researcher and doctor) and Gen Ellis, NA (captain of the ship, nursing assistant and Ginger's handler).
+There are two of us, Ginger Scoggin, PhD, DNP, ANP-C (researcher and doctor) and Gen Ellis, MA (captain of the ship, medical assistant and Ginger's handler).
 Together we work for and with the most inspiring chronic Lyme-MSIDS patients.

 Unfortunately, this syndrome is both serious and debilitating.
 I was introduced to Lyme disease by a classmate and friend (Dr. Ginger Savely...yup, there are 2 of us!) while doing virology research for my Doctorate at Case Western.
 At that time, I naively thought Ginger's work, while interesting, had nothing to do with Alaska.
-At that time, CDC had only two reportable cases of "Lyme disease" in the state, and there were no hard bodied black legged ticks up here.
+The CDC had only two reportable cases of "Lyme disease" in the state of Alaska, and there were no hard bodied black legged ticks up here.

 I was in for an awakening...and an uphill battle!
 With my focus on viral cluster re-activation and epidemiology, colleagues increasingly began asking me about their patients with medically complex multi-system illnesses.

-I begged the smartest nurse in the world, Kamille, to help.
-Purely out of love and a strong desire to help the community, she agreed.
-Two years later, Mia moved, and the next week I met Gen (we were both gymnastics moms).
-By sheer luck, I convince her to join us.
+My friend, Mia, worked with me and I somehow convinced an old friend of mine and the best nurse on the planet, Kamille, to help.
+Two years later, Mia's family left Alaska.
+Three days after Mia left, I met Gen (we were both gymnastics moms).
+By sheer luck, she was moving here from California and I convince her to join us.

-In Gen, Kamille and I found someone who shared our passion to help chronically ill patients.
-But Gen was different.
-She refers to herself as Manuka's "original" (first actually diagnosed to the species level) Bartonella henselae patient.
-With the CDC saying chronic Lyme and co-infection syndromes did not exist, my research and experiences were showing the opposite.
+Gen wasn't only one third of our team.
+She refers to herself as Manuka's "original" (first diagnosed to the species level by polymerase chain reaction and in-situ hybridization testing) Bartonella h. patient.
+With the CDC saying chronic Lyme and co-infection syndromes don't exist, my research and experiences were showing the opposite.
 The three of us took on the world of chronic Lyme in Alaska.

 As I learning this was more of a political and financial issue, I was also seeing how lucky we are to have some of the smartest most caring medical folks up here.
 I may have dragged some of them kicking and screaming along with me, but now they are my "team".
 A mentor and pathologist who taught me how to read bands on a western blot and how to get the most information possible out of tests that were neither specific nor sensitive.
 A radiologist who taught me how to look beyond the obvious to see connections.
 An anesthesiologist taught me that finding a clue that doesn't fit is still a clue.
 A neurologist showed me that there is no test more important than really listening to a person.
 Not least of all is a good friend and naturopathic doctor who brings a whole different body of knowledge to the table.